Traudl Wallbrecher: Work and life

-As editor of the magazine "Die Integrierte Gemeinde", Wallbrecher aroused the interest of agnostics like Gerhard Szczesny and theologians like Joseph Ratzinger, who supported the path of the KIG within the Catholic Church since then.
+As editor of the magazine "Die Integrierte Gemeinde," Wallbrecher aroused the interest of agnostics like Gerhard Szczesny and theologians like Joseph Ratzinger, who supported the path of the KIG within the Catholic Church since then.
 She gained ideas for the "community" experiment in 1965 on a trip to kibbutzim in Israel.
 Through the friendship with Chaim Seeligmann, this resulted in an intensive exchange, which eventually led to the founding of the "Urfelder Kreis" in 1995.
 American Hutterites and German Bruderhofers were also drawn to attention.
 In the US, Wallbrecher won religious Jews as friends, such as the writer Zvi Kolitz and the director of the New York Yeshiva University, Norman Lamm.

-Together with her husband, she founded the private Günter-Stöhr-Gymnasium in 1977, now one of the schools of the St. Anna school network.
-Since 1978, an Integrated Community in Africa has developed from her encounter with Bishop Christopher Mwoleka, Tanzania.
+Together with her husband, she founded the private Günter-Stöhr-Gymnasium in 1977, which is now one of the schools in the St. Anna school network.
+Since 1978, an Integrated Community in Africa has developed from her encounter with Bishop Christopher Mwoleka in Tanzania.

 One of her greatest concerns was the theology, which had grown from the new experience of the Church.
-In order to work on this, two exegetes of the New Testament, Rudolf Pesch and Gerhard Lohfink gave up their professorships in the 1980s and joined the Integrated Community.
-A chair called "Cattedra per la Teologia del Popolo di Dio", was set up at the Lateran University in Rome in 2008 after Wallbrecher's initiative of the "Academy for the Theology of the People of God" in the Villa Cavalletti near Frascati; since September 2016 the chair offers the post-graduate distance learning module "The Profile of the Jewish Christian", from September 2017 on also in English.
+To address this, two New Testament exegetes, Rudolf Pesch and Gerhard Lohfink gave up their professorships in the 1980s and joined the Integrated Community.
+A chair called "Cattedra per la Teologia del Popolo di Dio" was established at the Lateran University in Rome in 2008 following Wallbrecher's initiative of the "Academy for the Theology of the People of God" in the Villa Cavalletti near Frascati; since September 2016, the chair has offered the post-graduate distance learning module "The Profile of the Jewish Christian," which began in English in September 2017.

-On July 29, 2016, Gertraud Wallbrecher died in Munich at the age of 93 after a long illness.
-The Italian newspaper "Avennire" (August 9, 2016) captioned its obituary "Addio a Gertrude Wallbrecher, 'teologa' del popolo di Dio".
+On July 29, 2016, Gertraud Wallbrecher died in Munich at the age of 93 after a prolonged illness.
+The Italian newspaper "Avennire" (August 9, 2016) captioned its obituary "Addio a Gertrude Wallbrecher, 'teologa' del popolo di Dio."